venkatraj/nand2tetris/notes.md

 7th row is (x AND y AND Not(z))

 Interestingly, we can use NAND gate to construct AND, OR and Not gates.
 So basically, using one NAND gate implementation we can build a computer

+### Gate Logic
+A gate is a physical device that implements a boolean function.
+A electrical (electronics in india) engineer implements basic gates using transistors.
+A hardware engineer uses them and connects them in variety of ways to create more sophisticated and complex gates.

+A gate has been represented by two pharases.
+Gate interface and gate implementation.
+Gate interface tells about the boolean function we need and stated mostly in terms of truth table.

+A Gate implementation achieves the truth tables by connecting various basic gates.
+Note that there is multiple ways of achieving this.
+The rule of thumb is that we should use as much less gates as possible to implement a interface for efficiency.

+### Actual Hardware Construction
+We can assemble logic gates using transistors, soldering rod, lead, circuit board, etc. But it is difficult to built a physical gate and then test it to make sure it works correctly.
+So we found an alternative, easy way to design hardwares

+### Hardware Description Language
+We use HDL and hardware simulation software to design complex gates.
+By this way, we don't have to physically produce any gates, but use programming and software to produce diagram of desired gate, test it and bench mark its efficiency.
+If all is well, then we can proceed to produce it physically

+### Hardware Simulation
+After writing code in HDL we use hardware simulation software to compile and test the code.

+## Specification